MaxHalford/eaopt/README.md

     return -numerator / denominator
 }

-// Mutate a Vector by applying by resampling each element from a normal
+// Mutate a Vector by resampling each element from a normal distribution with
-// distribution with probability 0.8.
+// probability 0.8.
 func (X Vector) Mutate(rng *rand.Rand) {
-    gago.MutNormal(X, rng, 0.8)
+    gago.MutNormal(X, 0.8, rng)
 }

 // Crossover a Vector with another Vector by applying 1-point crossover.